dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0701.md

-Chapter 7  SRP: The Single Responsibility Principle
+# 0701.
+SRP: The Single Responsibility Principle

 Of all the SOLID principles, the Single Responsibility Principle (SRP) might be the least well understood.
 That’s likely because it has a particularly inappropriate name.
 It is too easy for programmers to hear the name and then assume that it means that every module should do just one thing.